privacyguides/privacyguides.org/docs/mobile-browsers.md

 </div>

-1. This option is not present on Brave's iOS app.
+1. This option is not present in Brave's iOS app.

 ### Brave Sync